 Web entrepreneurs worldwide have an enormous impact on human society.
 From an economic perspective, the importance of web-based businesses for economic growth and jobs creation (especially among the youth) is increasing.

-Europe is clearly lagging behind other geographical areas in terms of global leaders in this sector.
-Compared to the United States, but also to regions like Southeast Asia, fewer startups are founded by European Web entrepreneurs and those that are relatively successful, very rarely grow up to become global leaders.
+Europe lags behind other geographical areas in terms of global leaders in this sector.
+Compared to the United States, but also to regions like Southeast Asia, fewer startups are founded by European web entrepreneurs and most of them struggle to become global leaders.

 What has the Commission done until now?

-Examples of targeted actions related to web entrepreneurs undertaken during 2012 (finalised or ongoing), include:
+Examples of targeted actions related to web entrepreneurs, include:

-The Commission has launched in 2013 a Web entrepreneurship action plan designed to:
+In 2013, the Commission launched a Web entrepreneurship action plan designed to: